-South East England Regional Assembly Strategy for Energy Efficiency and Renewable Energy 2004 (Proposed alterations to Regional Planning Guidance) A regional strategy plan to increase the efficiency of energy use and substantially increase the proportion of energy from renewable sources.
-Objectives, Targets & Indicators To generate 5.5% of energy from renewable sources by 2010, and by 2026 16%.
-Attain high energy efficiency ratings in all new developments.
+South East England Regional Assembly Strategy for Energy Efficiency and Renewable Energy 2004 (Proposed alterations to Regional Planning Guidance)

+A regional strategy plan to increase the efficiency of energy use and substantially increase the proportion of energy from renewable sources.

+Objectives, Targets & To generate 5.5% of energy from renewable sources by 2010, and by 2026 16%.
+Attain high energy efficiency ratings Indicators in all new developments.
 Proposals for the development of combined heat and power (CHP) schemes.

-Live for the Future: Tackling Climate Change Winchester District 2007

-The draft plan is a local response to the issue of climate change and sets out what is to be achieved.
+Live for the Future: Tackling Climate Change Winchester District 2007 The draft plan is a local response to the issue of climate change and sets out what is to be achieved.
 The draft plan provides a framework of the key impacts as they affect the Winchester district.

-Objectives Four outcomos Objectives, Four outcomes: Targets & The District supplies its share of renewable energy Indicators - Renewable energy installations - both domestic and commercial - will be seen around the district - More energy used in the District will come from renewable sources - There will be better public understanding and take-up of renewable energy - People who have installed their own renewable energy generators will pay lower fuel bills Emissions of carbon dioxide, methane and nitrogen oxides across the District are low - More energy-efficient homes, businesses and public sector buildings - More cycling, walking, public transport use and car sharing - Better and integrated transport infrastructure: more cycle routes, bike storage, bus lanes - Improved health and better air quality (additional benefits of the actions taken) The District is 'Climate Change Ready' ensuring we can maximize the opportunities and minimise the cost of climate change Water is used more efficiently - There are fewer problems caused by flooding - The impact of any emergency arising from climate change would be minimised, with a rapid and appropriate response - People are not unnecessarily adversely affected by the increase in temperature - Different crops and other plants grow that are adapted to the climate - There is less impact - we cope with the changes All sectors of the community understand the climate change issue and are taking action People are aware of their responsibilities and know their own carbon footprint People are actively reducing their carbon footprint Businesses and organisations know their contribution to emissions, and are taking action to reduce it - businesses and organisations know their contribution to emissions, and are taking action to reduce it
+Objectives, Four outcomes: Targets & The District supplies its share of renewable energy Indicators - Renewable energy installations - both domestic and commercial - will be seen around the district - More energy used in the District will come from renewable sources There will be better public understanding and take-up of renewable energy - People who have installed their own renewable energy generators will pay lower fuel bills Emissions of carbon dioxide, methane and nitrogen oxides across the District are low - More energy-efficient homes, businesses and public sector buildings - More cycling, walking, public transport use and car sharing - Better and integrated transport infrastructure: more cycle routes, bike storage, bus lanes - Improved health and better air quality (additional benefits of the actions taken) The District is 'Climate Change Ready' ensuring we can maximize the opportunities and minimise the cost of climate change - Water is used more efficiently - There are fewer problems caused by flooding - The impact of any emergency arising from climate change would be minimised, with a rapid and appropriate response People are not unnecessarily adversely affected by the increase in temperature Different crops and other plants grow that are adapted to the climate There is less impact - we cope with the changes All sectors of the community understand the climate change issue and are taking action People are aware of their responsibilities and know their own carbon footprint - People are actively reducing their carbon footprint - Businesses and organisations know their contribution to emissions, and are taking action to reduce it